NicoHood/Nintendo/readme.md

 This library is made to connect Nintendo Controllers to your Arduino very easy.
 Make sure you grab the right hardware, tear off some cables and use your controllers on your PC for example.
-This requires a 16MHZ Arduino.
+The requirement are written in each library readme part.

 **IDE 1.6 compatible!**

 **The library supports the following devices:**
-* Gamecube Controller
+* Gamecube Host

+**These features are planned:**
-* Gamecube Host(todo)
+* Gamecube Device(todo)
-* N64 Controller (todo)
+* N64 Host(todo, I don't have any)
-* N64 Host(todo)
+* N64 Device(todo, I don't have any)

-**These examples come with the library:**
-* Gamecube_Print prints GC controller status to your Serial
-* Gamecube_USB_HID makes your GC controller usable on pc.
-Requires [HID Project](https://github.com/NicoHood/HID).

-**These features are planned (Wii stuff with USB Host shield or I2C):**
-* Wii-Mote
+* Wii-Mote (USB Host shield)
-* Wii Nunchuk
+* Wii Nunchuk (I2C)
-* Wii Classic Controller
+* Wii Classic Controller (I2C)
-* Wii-Mote plus
+* Wii-Mote plus(USB Host shield)
-* Wiiu Pro Controller
+* Wiiu Pro Controller (USB Host shield)
-* SNES Controller (I dont have any right now)
+* SNES Controller (I don't have any)

-Gamecube Controller
+Gamecube Library
 ===================

+###Features

+* IDE 1.6 compatible
+* 16MHz compatible (8/20 possible soon)
+* Host mode
+ * Controller status readable
+ * Controller report readable
+ * Controller Rumble usable
+* Device mode (todo)

-### Hardware setup
+### Hardware

-The Gamecube controller uses 3.3V Logic, 3.3V Power and 5V rumble Power.
+The Gamecube controller uses 3.3V logic (bidirectional), 3.3V power, 5V rumble power.
-**Make sure to use a logic level converter to not burn your controller.**
+**Make sure to use a logic level converter (it's 1€) to not burn your controller.**
+This _is needed_ compared to [Brownans version](https://github.com/brownan/Gamecube-N64-Controller),
+Using the In/Output method will cause weird delay in the sending and the pulse is 2cycles off sometimes.
+This is needed for more accurate controller timings since the in/out version is 2 cycles off.

-A 1k resistor on the 3.3V side is recommended to pullup the line.
-See schematic.
+A 1k resistor on the 3.3V side is needed to pull up the line.
+See schematic below.
 The rumble draws about 30mA from what I've measured.
-Using the In/Output method will cause weird delay in the sending and the pulse is 2cycles off sometimes.
 Currently the library only works for 16MHz, but 20MHz could be possible and 8MHz with some tricks.

 You better get an extension cable and cut it half.
-I used a lioncast cable and the colors were **(can be different to yours!)**:
+I used a Lioncast cable and the colors were **(can be different to yours!)**:
 ```
 1 Yellow: 5V